Øredev 2011 in the rear-view mirror – Part 6

 Jim Benson – Healthy Projects

-He gave a good description of when things tends to go wrong in an organization, visualized with the following organizational structure:
+He gave a good example of how things tend to go wrong in this organization structure:

 Imagine someone working at task level being “promoted” to project level, e.g. by becoming a product owner.
 If this person can’t understand his new role and keep focusing on task level details, it will lead to micro management.
 The same applies when moving from project to portfolio and portfolio to company.

-Jim then talked about rules.
-If/when you add rules to an organization, you also have to introduce processes to handle these rules.
-If the rules are hard to follow, people will fail.
-When they do, they will blame the process.
+Jim then talked about how, when you add rules to an organization, you must also introduce processes to handle them.
+If rules are hard to follow and lack a process, people will fail.

 A good technique to visualize how a team is feeling is to mark scrum or kanban notes with an illustration that describe how they feel after completing a task.
-Simple, yet communicative!
+Simple, yet effective!
+In hindsight, much is obvious, but I enjoyed the talk in the moment.

 Doc List – Development is a game

-This session was all about Doc having an idea and wanted a lot of stuff to happen.
-He asked, how do we measure how good we are at what we do, and what are the kpi:s to use?
+This talk was all about Doc having an idea and wanted a lot of stuff to happen.
+He asked, how do we measure how good we are at what we do, and what are the KPIs?
 Certificates?
 Level of success?
+Something entirely different?

-He then asked – why can’t life itself be a game?
-Why can’t we have rewards in our professions?
+He then asked, why can’t life itself be a game?
+Why can’t we have rewards in our work?
 Why can’t we have quests?
 Want to measure a person?
 Give him or her a quest!
 Want to measure a team?
 Give it a group quest!

 Doc wants to create a globally applicable system, that ranks people according to what they know.
 With this, if you need “a level 24 Java developer”, you will have a specification of what a level 24 Java developer knows and a list of persons who are at that level (since it is measurable).
 Doc wants to build a global community for this and wants…

-…well, there you have my problem with this talk.
-Doc is a charming man who has been around a while and has a great rep, but…this was just talk.
-I’ll wait for Doc to prove me wrong and actually announce that he has started working on his global system.
-Until then, I lay my focus elsewhere.
+…well, that’s the depth of it.
+Doc is a charming man who has been around for a while and has a great rep, but this was just talk.
+Until Doc gets started, I’ll lay my focus elsewhere.

 Dan North – Pattern of effective delivery